 - Matters regarding policy for determining details of compensation, etc. of individual Directors and Audit & Supervisory Board Members - a.
-Policy

-The Company has determined the policy concerning the amount of compensation to Directors and Audit & Supervisory Board Members and the calculation method thereof, and the details of the policy are as follows.

-(i) Basic views on the system of compensation

-The compensation to Executive Directors (Directors who concurrently serve as Corporate Officers) is composed of basic compensation, which is fixed compensation, and bonus and stock-based compensation, which are performance-linked compensation.
-The amount of bonus and stock-based compensation fluctuates in close correlation with the Company's consolidated ordinary income to serve as an incentive for achieving their performance goals.
+Policy - The Company has determined the policy concerning the amount of compensation to Directors and Audit & Supervisory Board Members and the calculation method thereof, and the details of the policy are as follows. - (i) Basic views on the system of compensation - The compensation to Executive Directors (Directors who concurrently serve as Corporate Officers) is composed of basic compensation, which is fixed compensation, and bonus and stock-based compensation, which are performance-linked compensation.
+The amount of bonus and stock-based compensation fluctuates in close correlation with evaluations of the financial indicators (consolidated ordinary income) and the non-financial indicators (initiatives for long-term strategies (including sustainability, investment in human capital and intellectual property, etc.) and strengthening of governance) to serve as an incentive for achieving their performance goals.
 Compensation to Non-Executive Directors (Outside Directors and Directors who do not concurrently serve as Corporate Officers; hereinafter the same applies) and Audit & Supervisory Board members is limited to basic compensation and no bonus and stock-based compensation shall be paid.

-- (ii) Compensation structure - a.
+(ii) Compensation structure

+- a.
 Compensation to Directors and Audit & Supervisory Board Members is composed of basic compensation, which is fixed compensation, and bonus and stock-based compensation, which are performance-linked compensation.
-The types of compensation applicable according to officer classification are as follows: - · Executive Directors: Basic compensation, bonuses, stock-based compensation - Non-Executive Directors: Basic compensation - · Audit & Supervisory Board Members: Basic compensation - b.
-The ratio of fixed compensation to performance-linked compensation (total bonus and stockbased compensation) within the total compensation paid to Executive Directors shall be approximately 6:4 based on the standard payment amount, and shall change depending on the "(iii) Performance-linked compensation scheme" below.
+The types of compensation applicable according to officer classification are as follows: - · Executive Directors: Basic compensation, bonuses, stock-based compensation - · Non-Executive Directors: Basic compensation - · Audit & Supervisory Board Members: Basic compensation - b.
+The ratio of fixed compensation to performance-linked compensation (total bonus and stock-based compensation) within the total compensation paid to Executive Directors shall be approximately 6:4 based on the standard payment amount, and shall change depending on the "(iii) Performance-linked compensation scheme" below.